AIS-Bonn/easy_pbr/README.md

 # Example

-An example of a python3 script which shows a single mesh using the configuration stored in config/default_params.cfg:
+An example of a python3 script which shows a single mesh using the default viewing parameters:

     try:
         import torch